ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 You can run the evaluation script with the following command, specifying the path to the configuration file (the provided [evaluation/config.json](./config.json) will be used by default; feel free to edit it or provide your own.
-You should specify the models you want to run evaluation on in the configuration file, more than one models implies running model comparison.
-You can view available models names with the '--help' option), as well as the number of questions considered (by default, all questions found in the input file will be consumed).
+You should specify the models you want to run evaluation on in the configuration file, with more than one models implying a comparison between them.
+You can view the available models names with the '--help' option), as well as the number of questions considered (by default, all questions found in the input file will be consumed).

 ```shell
 python -m evaluation evaluate \